Essential Guide

 • Ask specific "What if" questions before purchasing: "What if my home is unoccupied for 3 months?"
 "What if a family member causes damage?"
 Get answers in writing.

-• Check sub-limits for specific items—most policies limit coverage for jewelry, electronics, bikes, and tools to $2,000-$5,000 unless specified separately.
+• Check sub-limits for specific items — most policies limit coverage for jewellery, electronics, bikes, and tools to a sub-limit unless specified separately.

 10